Alibaba to set up logistics hub in Malaysia's new digital free trade zone

 The hub, expected to be launched end-2019, "will function as a centralized customs clearance, warehousing and fulfilment facility for Malaysia and the region, to deliver faster clearance for imports and exports," Alibaba said in a statement.

 "People say 'Why Malaysia?'
-Of course, I sat four months ago in Beijing, and I did not think we could make it happen, but we made it.
+Of course, four months ago when I sat in Beijing ...
+I did not think we could make it happen, but we made it.
 Malaysia is very business-friendly.
 It's efficient.
 It's much more efficient than I thought," he said.

 Why Malaysia?
 It's very business-friendly and efficient, says Alibaba's Jack Ma at launch of Digital Free Trade Zone. pic.twitter.com/NX04V2KcKf— Sumisha Naidu (@SumishaCNA) March 22, 2017